{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 The first concrete step β€” the pilot

 CAF has the option to test the vision at small scale before any permanent institutional commitment.
-This is the purpose of the Mind the AI Gap pilot, separately documented and being offered to a small set of large CAF members on an opt-in basis.
+This is the purpose of the binational Mind the AI Gap pilot (see Related documents below).
+The pilot operates under co-certification between CAF and a peer trust authority in a related geography, with the two presidents identifying three to five members from each association whose trading relationships span the boundary.

 The pilot is bounded.
 Time-limited.
 Evaluable.
 It does not commit CAF to anything beyond its duration.
 It does not establish a permanent function.
 It is a test, scoped to produce evidence CAF needs to make the permanent decision well.